geraldb/geraldb.github.io/index.md

 About a month ago I reported the breaking news story [**Proof's Moonbirds Token Images Officialy Declared Public Domain (No Rights Reserved) under Creative Commons Zero (CC0) Dedication by Kevin Rose (Chief of Proof) - Thank You!**](https://old.reddit.com/r/DIYPunkArt/comments/who4wm/breaking_news_proofs_moonbirds_token_images/) and this Monday the Proof Collective published all official 42x42px attributes for the moonbirds (incl. all legendaries) on github.
-To celebrate  I added a copy of the official attributes in the /attributes-official directory in the [**moonbirds.sandbox**](https://github.com/pixelartexchange/moonbirds.sandbox).
+To celebrate  I added a copy of the official 200+ attributes in the new /moonbirds-official directory in the [**moonbirds.sandbox**](https://github.com/pixelartexchange/moonbirds.sandbox).
 As a bonus I added a new [**generate_legendary script**](https://github.com/pixelartexchange/moonbirds.sandbox/blob/master/moonbirds-official/generate_legendary.rb) to generate a first small sample batch of  legendary moonbirds (e.g. no. 6949 ![](https://github.com/pixelartexchange/moonbirds.sandbox/raw/master/moonbirds-official/i/moonbird6949.png),